|Back to Back Issues Page|

 BurnoutDoctors not surprisingly have been particular hard hit by the pandemic.
 Prior to the C-19 virus 81% of physicians in the USA were at least "somewhat" happy outside of work; but by February, 2022 that figure had dropped to 59 percent.

-Also not unexpectedly those involved in Emergency Medicine took the brunt of the stress; 60% feel burned out.
+Also not unexpectedly those involved in Emergency Medicine took the brunt of the stress; 60% felt burned out.

 More difficult to interpret is that of those in Preventative Medicine only 26% feel burned out; perhaps it is just because they practise what they preach, taking holidays, getting exercise and eating more healthily.